RadhityaR6767/cityapp/README.md

 helm install es elastic/elasticsearch -f ./values.yaml -n es --create-namespace
 ```

-It will pull an "elasticsearch" chart from `https://helm.elastic.co`, then the values.yaml will override some of the content.
-Also this will create a new `Kubernetes Namespace` called `es` if it doesn’t exist.
+It pulls an "elasticsearch" chart from `https://helm.elastic.co`, then the values.yaml will override some of the config fields.
+Also this created a new `Kubernetes Namespace` called `es` if it doesn’t exist.

 Because I run this app on top of Kubernetes Vanilla using Kubeadm, I need other storage to save the data.
 So I take a `Persistent Volume` manifest yaml file, and then apply it with this: